-The Six Men Who Signed the Declaration of Independence and the Constitution
+The Six Men Who Signed Both the Declaration of Independence and the Constitution

-Most people know that there were 56 men who signed the Declaration of Independence and that there were 39 men who signed the United States Constitution.
-What's interesting though is that some of the more famous signers of the Declaration of Independence, such as Thomas Jefferson and John Adams never signed the Constitution.
-Did you know that?
-On the other side, George Washington, who signed the Constitution didn’t sign the Declaration of Independence and it's all because he was leading troops into battle during the American Revolution.
+Most people, even those who aren't serious history buffs know that there were 56 men who signed the Declaration of Independence.
+Most people also know that there were 39 men who signed the United States Constitution.
+But, there aren't a lot of people who realize that some of the more famous signers of the Declaration of Independence, such as Thomas Jefferson and John Adams never signed the Constitution.
+Did you?
+What's more, George Washington, who signed the Constitution didn’t sign the Declaration of Independence and the reason is that he was busy leading troops into battle during the American Revolution.

-Believe it or not, Sherman never had a formal education, but he was not only admitted to the bar, but he also held a very distinguished judicial and political career as an adult.
+Believe it or not, Sherman never received a formal education and yet he wasn't just admitted to the bar, but he also held a very distinguished judicial and political career as an adult.
 Sherman was also the only person to sign the Continental Association, the Declaration of Independence, the Articles of Confederation and the Constitution of the United States.

 Morris was born into the Robert Morris tobacco making company family.
 He came from a family of wealth and as an American merchant, he also played a major role in financing the American Revolution.
 Morris signed the Declaration of Independence, the Articles of Confederation, and the United States Constitution.

-Wilson, a native of Scotland journeyed across the Atlantic in search of a better life and ended up becoming a lawyer who helped draft the Declaration of Independence before signing it.
+Wilson, a native of Scotland traveled across the Atlantic in search of a better life and ended up becoming a lawyer who helped draft the Declaration of Independence before signing it.